Website City of Tacoma

 Communication from the City of Tacoma:

-Should you have any questions about this position please call Human Resources at (253) 591-5400 before 5pm on the closing date.
+If you have any additional questions regarding this position, please contact the Human Resources office at (253) 591-5400 before 5pm on the closing date.

 To apply for this job please visit www.governmentjobs.com.